Searching for GEMS: The Occurrence of Giant Planets orbiting M-dwarfs within 100 pc: Sample Characteristics

 \section{Sample Characteristics}

 We draw our M-dwarf sample from the 200 pc distance-limited catalog described in \citet{kanodia2024}, and observed in the TESS primary mission (PM; TESS sectors 1 -- 26) and first extended mission (EM1; TESS sectors 27 -- 55).
 The 100 pc subset is designated as a proving ground for the methods in this work, with the full 200 pc sample reserved for a future search.
 We queried our targets from Gaia DR3 \citep{gaia_collaboration_gaia_2023}, according to the same parallax error, quality, color, and $M_{K_s}$ criteria\footnote{We did not impose a cut on Gaia’s Renormalized Unit Weight Error (RUWE) or any other astrometric quality metric, as doing so could have biased our faint sample toward brighter, better-fitted targets.} as laid out in Section 4.3.1 of \citet{kanodia2024}.
+Following \citet{Moe2021}, we avoid a simple magnitude-limited search, which can bias a sample toward close, bright binaries.
+Such objects are already removed from RV target lists, artificially boosting hot-Jupiter occurrence rates relative to transit-based surveys such as this one.
 For the 100 pc sample, we include M-dwarfs with:

 \begin{enumerate} \item Parallax $\varpi > 10$ mas, \item Parallax error $\sigma_\varpi < 1$ mas, \item Absolute $K$ magnitude $4.7 < M_{K_s} < 10.1$ \item Color $0.8 < J-K < 1.25$, and \item Null flags indicating that the target is not in the \textit{Gaia} DR3 \texttt{qso\_candidates}, \texttt{galaxy\_candidates}, or \texttt{nss\_two\_body\_orbit} tables \citep{gaia_collab_2023_stellar_mult}. \end{enumerate}